Black-hole ringdown with templates capturing spin precession: A reanalysis of GW190521: Results

 We compare our results with the IMR parameter estimation reported by the LVK Collaboration~\cite{2020PhRvL.125j1102A,2020ApJ...900L..13A}, which makes use of the full signal and includes precession effects.
-We use the IMR samples produced with the \texttt{NRSur7dq4} model~\cite{2019PhRvR...1c3015V}, which was the preferred waveform approximant in the GW190521 LVK analyses~\cite{2020ApJ...900L..13A,2020PhRvL.125j1102A}.
+We use the IMR samples produced with the \textsc{NRSur7dq4} model~\cite{2019PhRvR...1c3015V}, which was the preferred waveform approximant in the GW190521 LVK analyses~\cite{2020ApJ...900L..13A,2020PhRvL.125j1102A}.
+We also include the results of Ref.~\cite{2024PhRvD.109b4024M}, where the data from the LVK detector network were truncated at different times from the peak and analyzed in the time domain using the \texttt{NRSur7dq4} model.
+Posterior samples are taken from the dataset at Ref.~\cite{miller_2023_8349282}, using start times of $5M_{\rm ref}$ ($10M_{\rm ref}$) to match our 6~ms (12~ms) analysis ($M_{\rm ref}\simeq 1.27~\rm ms$, see Sec.~II of Ref.~\cite{2024PhRvD.109b4024M} for details).
+Since those samples were obtained with uniform priors on total mass $M$, mass ratio $q$, and luminosity distance $d_L$, they have been reweighted following the procedure described in Appendix~\ref{app:rew}.

 Across all analyses and start times, we find consistent trends in several key parameters.
 The inclination $\iota$ is similarly constrained in all models, although the IMR posterior for $\cos\iota$ is mildly bimodal.
 This feature does not appear in our runs, as we fix the sky location $(\alpha,\delta)$ to values compatible with $\cos\iota \simeq 1$ in the IMR run, breaking the degeneracy.
-The mass ratio $q$ favours relatively symmetric binaries ($q \lesssim 2$), and the secondary spin $\chi_{2z}$ remains largely unconstrained, reflecting the isotropic prior.\footnote{In comparing spins, we note that the IMR values are defined at ${t=-\infty}$, while ours correspond to ISCO.
+A similar behavior is observed in the $\iota$ posterior of Ref.~\cite{2024PhRvD.109b4024M}, where the sky location is also fixed.
+The mass ratio $q$ favors relatively symmetric binaries ($q \lesssim 2$), and the secondary spin $\chi_{2z}$ remains largely unconstrained, reflecting the isotropic prior.\footnote{In comparing spins, we note that the IMR values are defined at ${t=-\infty}$, while ours correspond to ISCO.
 The resulting differences are subdominant compared to statistical uncertainties at current SNRs~\cite{2022PhRvD.105b4076M}.}